nhat2211/os-td-minf18/report/Devoir 2.md

 ## 1. Multi-threading in user programs

 * Examine in details how NachOS threads work (kernel and user).
 How are allocated and initialized these threads?
-    - Both kernel and user threads are initialized using Thread class.
-However, the user thread utilize space (with AddrSpace) and register (user-level CPU register state)
+    - Kernel and user threads are initialized and using by Thread class.
+However, the user thread utilize space and register.
 * Where is located the stack of a NachOS thread, as kernel thread?
     ```c++
     void Thread::StackAllocate(VoidFunctionPtr func, void *arg)